-Bridget Jones is an average woman struggling against her age, her weight, her job, her lack of a man, and her many imperfections.
+Bridget Jones (Renée Zellweger) is an average woman struggling against her age, her weight, her job, her lack of a man, and her many imperfections.
 As a New Year's Resolution, Bridget decides to take control of her life, starting by keeping a diary in which she will always tell the complete truth.
 The fireworks begin when her charming though disreputable boss takes an interest in the quirky Miss Jones.
-Thrown into the mix are Bridget's band of slightly eccentric friends and a rather disagreeable acquaintance who Bridget cannot seem to stop running into or help finding quietly attractive.Written by
+Thrown into the mix are Bridget's band of slightly eccentric friends and a rather disagreeable acquaintance into whom Bridget cannot seem to stop running or help finding quietly attractive.Written by

 Anuja Varghese <email@example.com>

 After "The End" appears, it's crossed out and "The Beginning" added.
 See more »

 The postscript footage that plays during the first half of the end credits is completely different in the UK and the US.
 As Robbie Williams sings "Have You Met Miss Jones?", the UK version has the credits run on black on the right half of the screen, while the left half shows comic interviews with various characters from the film about the new relationship between Bridget and Mark, as well as production stills from the film.
 In the US version, this is entirely replaced with a home movie of Mark Darcy's 8th birthday party, with the young Bridget running naked through his pool, as described earlier in the film.
 Each country's DVD includes the other country's ending as a deleted scene.
 See more »

 One of the most charming romantic comedies in a while

 Bridget Jones's Diary actually gave some laughs, and for that alone gives this film reccomendation, since so few romantic comedies now adays (outside of the classic Woody Allen flick) deliver laughs WITH corny plot twists.